fg123/wendy/README.md

 # WendyScript C Compiler and VM
 ## Language and Compiler created by Felix Guo

-The syntax for WendyScript can be found at [felixguo.me](http://felixguo.me/wendy).
+The syntax for WendyScript can be found at [felixguo.me/wendy](http://felixguo.me/wendy).

 The repository is a WendyScript compiler and VM written in C.

-This can be built by using the build.sh file found in the /src folder.
+This can be built by using the build.sh file.

 > ./build.sh